-Income-Driven Repayment: What Is It?
+Income-driven Repayment - What Is It?
 How Do I Get It?

 What Is It?

-Income-driven repayment plans make it easier for federal student loan borrowers to pay back loans if your debt is high compared to your income.
+Income-driven repayment (IDR) plans make it easier for federal student loan borrowers to pay back loans if your debt is high compared to your income.
 They're based on your income, family size, the state you live in, and federal student loan type.

-- Each year you'll need to reapply, in order to remain eligible for the lowest possible monthly payment amount.
+- Each year you'll need to recertify, in order to remain eligible for the lowest possible monthly payment amount.
 As your income, family size, or state of residence change, so will your monthly payment amount.

 - Because income-driven repayment plans generally extend the payment period, you may pay more interest over the life of your loan.